chipsalliance/verible/verilog/tools/lint/README.md

       default: default;

   Flags from verilog/tools/lint/verilog_lint.cc:
+    --autofix ([yes|no|interactive], autofix mode.); default: no;
+    --autofix_output_file (File to write a patch with autofixes to.
+If not set autofixes are applied directly to the analyzed file.
+Relevant only when --autofix option is enabled.); default: "";
     --generate_markdown (If true, print the description of every rule formatted for the markdown and exit immediately.
 Intended for the output to be written to a snippet of markdown.); default: false;